What are SSL and TLS?

 - It's more secure.
 In particular, it significantly reduces your risk of being exposed to a man-in-the-middle attack.

-- Users correctly feel more comfortable sharing their payment information on pages visibly served over SSL.
+- Users correctly feel more comfortable sharing their payment information on pages visibly served over HTTPS.
 Your conversion rate is likely to be higher if your pages are served over SSL/TLS, too.

 How do I set up SSL/TLS?